-There are two agencies in the United States that perform crash testing in their labs using dummies to rate vehicle safety---so you can learn the risks before trusting a vehicle with your life.
-These tests reveal significant differences in crashworthiness among some vehicles and also differences in test results between the two agencies.
+To help you avoid becoming one of these statistics two agencies in the United States perform laboratory crash testing using dummies to rate vehicle safety---so you can learn the risks before trusting a vehicle with your life.
+These tests reveal significant differences in crashworthiness among some vehicles.
+It is also not unusual for these agencies to arrive at opposing conclusions due to differences in test procedures and therefore it is necessary to see ratings from both agencies to confirm good crashworthiness.

 So, how do you identify the safest vehicles?

 STEP 1: Start with vehicles rated 5-stars overall by NHTSA then eliminate those rated less than 5-stars in any individual crash test or less than 4-stars in static rollover.

 STEP 2: Next, identify vehicles rated Top Safety Pick by IIHS and eliminate those rated below "Superior" for frontal crash prevention system.

 I created this website to help consumers easily identify the safest vehicles.

 by Mike Dulberger, Founder, InformedForLife.org